LTO Student Permit Requirements Philippines (Updated 2018)

-The LTO recently changed one of the most important requirements that relate to the student permit, which is changing the minimum driving age for minors, from 16 to 17 years old.
-With that in mind, here are the three requirements that an applicant must meet before he or she can qualify for a student’s permit in the Philippine.
+The LTO recently changed one of the most important requirements that relate to the student permit, which is changing the minimum driving age for minors from 16 to 17 years old.
+Aside from the 17-year old age qualification, there are two other requirements that an applicant should meet before he or she can qualify for a student’s permit in the Philippine.
 They should have these two things:

 - Be physically and mentally fit to operate a motor vehicle